 Some wild ideas

-This article gives a brief introduction on Carbon fiber material.
+This article gives a brief introduction to Carbon fiber material.
 It covers the topics: what is Carbon fiber, how Carbon fiber is made, some false claims, Carbon fiber safety, Carbon fiber history, Carbon fiber Challenges and the future of Carbon fiber.